-The most important point to remember with this section of law is that left and right turns need to be made from as far to the left and right of the roadway as practicable.
-There is also language regarding two way roadways and u-turns.
+The most important point to remember with this section of law is that left and right turns need to be made from as far to the left and right of the roadway as “practicable”.
+There is also specific language regarding turns at two way roadways and u-turns.
 Many don’t realize that that the “wide” turn from a second or third lane, when vehicles are waiting in the first lane, is what the law intends to prevent.
 Drivers may be permitted to turn at the intersection or location in question but they must do so from the proper position on the roadway.

-The statute setting forth what constitutes an improper turn is pretty straight forward section of law and here’s the entire relevant section of the NYS VTL.
+The statute setting forth what constitutes an improper turn is pretty straight forward.
+Here’s the entire relevant section of the NYS VTL.

 a) Right turns.
 Both the approach for a right turn and a right turn shall be made as close as practicable to the right hand curb or edge of the roadway or, where travel on the shoulder or slope has been authorized, from the shoulder or slope.